nathan-gs/nathan-gs.github.com/_posts/2023-12-20-monitoring-hvac-air-quality-in-home-assistant-using-ikea-vindstyrka.md

 ### Installation into the HVAC pipes

-The biggest challange is to connect the USB-C cable through the pipes while keeping a good airtight seal.
+The biggest challenge is to connect the USB-C cable through the pipes while keeping a good airtight seal.
 I installed T-junctions, with a cover to later access the Vindstyrka sensor.
 Don't forget to pair your devices (and maybe monitor them for a while) before installing!

 ### Vindstyrka and pairing the sensors with Zigbee2Mqtt

 The Ikea Vindstyrka's are very easy to pair with [Zigbee2Mqtt](https://www.zigbee2mqtt.io/devices/E2112.html#pairing), just `quickly press the top button 4x`.
 OTA updates are supported (but haven't seen any differences between versions).

-Unfortunately the `precision` of all outputs is limited to whole numbers, which for `PM2.5`, `VOC` and `Humidity` is OK, but inconvenient for `temperature`.
+Unfortunately, the `precision` of all outputs is limited to whole numbers, which for `PM2.5`, `VOC` and `Humidity` is OK, but inconvenient for `temperature`.
 It's not a problem with the sensors, so maybe at a certain moment IKEA will come with a nice firmware update?

 The sensor is quite good, it's a [Sensiron SEN54](https://sensirion.com/products/catalog/SEN54/), with a precision of ±10% for mass concentration.